The incredible ways we can tell how old ancient artefacts are

 By measuring the amount of carbon-14 remaining in a sample, archaeologists can determine when the sample died.

-The half-life of Carbon-14 is 5730 years which means that every 5730 years, half of the original amount of Carbon-14 will have decayed into nitrogen.
+The half-life of carbon-14 is approximately 5730 years which means that every 5730 years, half of the original amount of carbon-14 will have decayed and can no longer be reliably measured.

 This means that it was alive 1030 years ago 'Before Present', with a potential range of error of 40 years before or after that date.